Skilled Survival’s Survival Machete Buyers Guide

 But it's also heavy, so it can get cumbersome to swing all day.

-A machete is a broad blade used either as an implement like an axe or in combat like a short sword.
-The blade is typically 12.8 to 17.7 inches long and usually under 0.12 inches thick. – Wikipedia
+It’s a broad blade used either as an implement like an axe or in combat like a short sword.

 Some form of machete shows up in nearly every culture around the world.
-They come in a wide variety of shapes and construction methods.

-Many of these have specific names.
 There’s the Nepalese “kukri,” the Malaysian “parang,” the Philippine “bolo,” etc.

-In some locations, the machete is still a common part of rural cultures.
-Places where young children learn how to use and care for their own machetes properly.
+Places where young children learn how to use and care for their own properly.

 So when I say “machete,” I’m referring to a wide range of long flat blades with grips at the end for swinging the blade.

-I’ll refer to all variations in this article simply as “machetes.”
 But many blade shapes perform similar tasks and can be somewhat interchangeable.

 For a tool to be so widespread worldwide, it has to be well-designed for the task at hand.